 So, what makes Dwight School special?

 This is where the story gets much more interesting.
-There is actually substance to the opening of Dwight – and an offer that will be of interest to prospective parents.
+There was actually substance to the opening of Dwight.

 There are four key elements, we think, that set it apart: